Category: UX advice / Research articles

 If they’re looking to bring someone onboard to redesign or improve their site/app, how do they know it’s not performing as they want?
 What data have they used for this and what else do they have available?
 Often the answer is either sales or Google Analytics but it’s useful to get the current benchmark for conversion rate, or whatever metric they’re using to measure success.

 It’s useful to know what other sources of evidence they have to learn from too.
-Do they have visitor recordings set up?
+Do they have session recordings set up?
 Have they run surveys of their users?
 Have they been gathering customer feedback in other ways?
 All of this is useful stuff to get hold of when you start your research (and saves you from duplicating things that have already been done).

 If the answer to this is that they haven’t looked at any data but they have a strong idea they want to change things, then you might need to dig a bit deeper to understand why.
 There’s usually a reason, even if it’s an anecdotal one.
 You can then try and help them prove or disprove their hypothesis with some metrics.